 Rachel Wicaksono, Head of School for Languages and Linguistics at York St John University said, “I am very proud of Laura’s work on the Mind Your Mates campaign.
 Laura is an example of the extremely positive effect one person can have on a large group of people - simply by listening, sharing experiences and talking about ways in which mental health can be improved.
 Of course, Laura’s training in linguistics has given her a special awareness of how to effectively communicate the message that friends and colleagues can support each other!
 We are very proud of her ability to use her knowledge to help others.”

 Eliza Hunton, York St John University’s Student Opportunities Co-ordinator, added: “We are very proud to support York Mind in their important work and are delighted that they are providing Laura with the opportunity to develop her career goals through the York St John Summer Internship Programme.
 Laura’s dedication and creativity has shone throughout her time with York Mind and it has been a pleasure to see her progress, especially with the Mind Your Mates project.
 We have been amazed to see Laura and all our interns make such a valuable impact on the local community in York and further afield this year.”

-The Mind Your Mates campaign launches on the 10th September and you, or your organisation can sign up for free online here.
+The Mind Your Mates campaign launches on the 10th September.

 York Mind supports around 4500 people in York every year, and helps individuals to continue their lives before, during and after experiencing a variety of mental health conditions.